JonathanConstant/FriendlyArm/Cross-compiling-Qt-5.7/Readme.md

 > sudo apt-get install libdbus-1-dev libdbus-c++-dev

 ###Step 2 : Configure the host
-(maybe you will have to install some others libraries in your host, message will appear during the configure or the make)
+(maybe you will have to install some others libraries in your host, error messages will appear during the configure or the make)

 Download the cross-compiler, I took the cross compiler of the raspberry _gcc-linaro-arm-linux-gnueabihf-raspbian-x64/bin/arm-linux-gnueabihf-_
 Download Qt 5.7 with the sources